 If somebody spotted a mine, he’d shout out, and the line would come to a halt.
 A trench would be dug twenty yards from the mine, six feet long and a foot and a half deep.
 The Bomb Disposal expert would be called for – he’d gingerly tie a length of string around the mine, retreat to the trench, lie down and give the string a sharp yank.
 There’d be a loud bang, then the line of men would reform, and they’d start again.
 Hi-tech stuff.

 Dad said that one day the two of them emerged at dawn from their night on duty in the bunker when there had been a heavy raid and walked over to their off-duty Nissen hut to relax and get some sleep.
 They noticed a large hole punched in the wall above the entrance door at one end of the hut.
 They carefully opened the door, and saw that one of their chairs had its back smashed in.
 With great care they looked under the table to discover to their horror an unexploded bomb sitting on the floor!
 This story is mentioned in the letter reproduced at the bottom of the “RAF Warmwell Q-Site” section above.

 Each page contains about fifteen pictures totalling approx seven MB per page.

 A brilliant day out, with perfect weather, and a marvellous route chosen by Berni.
 It was great to see my old stamping ground round the Isle of Wight and Poole Bay from the air.
-It was interesting to fly over where my dad served in WW2, although both the real and dummy airfields have disappeared.
+It was interesting to fly over where my dad served in WW2, although both the real and dummy airfields have long-since disappeared.
 A tasty burger at the very pleasant Compton Abbas airfield (where we also went for a short walk over the hillsides), and the opportunity to take in sights such as Stonehenge, Silbury Hill, and the famous Cerne Abbas Giant.
 Thanks to Berni for a marvellous experience.